King-Benx/WeConnect-React/README.md

     **```npm test```**

 ## MODIFYING API RESOURCE
-1. To modify the data source for the application to use a local api
+1. To modify the data source for the application to use a local api, open the constants.js file

    **```src/custom/constants.js```**